 Everyone comes to Peru to see Machu Picchu but did you know that Peru has a lot more to offer?
+Check out this post on places in Peru that are not Machu Picchu but definitely worth a visit.

 I was looking for a way to explore all of Peru while still heading from La Paz to Lima as I was heading north to visit Ecuador and Colombia.